FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 Limerick City and County Council has engaged the services of CES Ltd, who has carried out

-extensive power cleansing of the surface water network in Kilmeedy, Newcastle West and--- 5
+extensive power cleansing of the surface water network in Kilmeedy, Newcastle West and
+---
+5

 Abbeyfeale.
 The outcomes is to determine the condition of the pipe network, clear blockages